 Nicosia is the business and financial center of the Republic of Cyprus, as well as the administrative heart.
 The city offers great entertainment, vibrant nightlife, excellent shopping, and a choice of leisure activities.

 Although the main language is Greek, you will find that around 90 percent of the population speak some English, and fluency is common amongst the younger generations.

 Cyprus might be the third biggest Mediterranean island, but it’s not really huge.
 And when you live in Nicosia, everything is no more than an hour away by car, be it wonderful beaches, gorgeous mountains, hiking trails, or historic sights.

 As in any city, there are enough districts and types of property to choose from in Nicosia.
 The choice depends on whether you want to live in an apartment or a modern villa, in the quiet outskirts or in a luxurious part of the city near all the major embassies where the properties are superb, both in style and price.

-Living in the south-east, for example, gives you easy access to Athalassa National Forest Park, which is 840 hectares of greenery.
-Its network of trails – covering 20 kilometres – makes it a popular place for cycling, walking, dog walking and picnics.
+Living in the southeast, for example, gives you easy access to Athalassa National Forest Park, which is 840 hectares of greenery.
+Its network of trails – covering 20 kilometers – makes it a popular place for cycling, walking, dog walking, and picnics.

-In short, Nicosia is a great place to live in Cyprus: diverse cuisines, cultures, rich history, great nightlife, almost the best weather possible, great nature and sightseeings and all the amenities you need for normal day-to-day living.
+In short, Nicosia is one of the best places to live in the Republic of Cyprus: diverse cuisines, cultures, rich history, great nightlife, almost the best weather possible, great nature and sightseeing, and all the amenities you need for normal day-to-day living.
 What you won’t find in Nicosia is the seaside.